Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Attracting ball for the semi-flow

-According to the generic expressions~\cref{ddt_loc_en} and~\cref{ddt_loc_L2} of \cref{subsec:1rst_ord}, the functional $\fff_0$ is expected to decrease with time, at least --- because of the coercivity hypothesis \hypCoerc --- where $u(x,t)$ is large; this decrease will be used to control the functional $\mathcal{Q}$.
-According to expressions\vref{ddt_loc_en,ddt_loc_L2} (time derivatives of localized energy and $L^2$ functionals), for all $t$ in $[0,T_{\max})$ and $\xi$ in $\rr$,
+\paragraph{Decrease of \texorpdfstring{$\fff_0$}{F0} where \texorpdfstring{$\qqq$}{Q} is large.} According to the generic expressions~\cref{ddt_loc_en} and~\cref{ddt_loc_L2} of \cref{subsec:1rst_ord}, the function $\fff_0$ is expected to decrease with time, at least --- because of the coercivity hypothesis \cref{hyp_coerc} --- where $u(x,t)$ is large (this decrease will be used to control the function $\mathcal{Q}$).
+This is formalized by the next lemma. \begin{lemma}[$\fff_0$ decreases where $\qqq$ is large] There exists a (positive) quantity $\Qfiredecr$, depending only on $V$ and $\ddd$, such that, for all $t$ in $[0,T_{\max})$ and $\widebar{x}$ in $\rr$,